garrandall/popular-music-data/tracks/daddy-blueface-rich-the-kid.md

 Yeah, aight
 (CÃ¡llate, Mike Crook)
 I'm her daddy, I don't even know her mama
-Ooh
+Oh

-She call me daddy, I don't even know her mama (Ooh) She gon' do it for some Dolce Gabbana
+She call me daddy, I don't even know her mama (Oh
+She gon' do it for some Dolce Gabbana
 Louis, Gucci, Fendi, Prada (Designer)
-With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Ooh) She gon' do it for some Dolce Gabbana
+With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Oh
+She gon' do it for some Dolce Gabbana
 Louis, Gucci, Fendi, Prada (Designer)
 With no strings attached like Balenciaga (Yeah, aight)

-Ooh, look at all these hoes I'm attractin'
+Oh look at all these hoes I'm attractin'
 She blew me, so I blew a bag on her fashion
 Sexual relations with no strings attached (No strings attached) I just got her new Fendis, with no strings attached (Bop, bop)